-Piazza di Porta San Giovanni Standing in splendid isolation on the north side of Piazza di Porta San Giovanni is the so-called Triclinium of Pope Leo III, which was erected by Ferdinando Fuga in 1743 for Pope Benedict XIV (r.
+Piazza di Porta San Giovanni On Christmas Eve, in the year 800, Pope Leo III (r.
+795-816) crowned Charlemagne Holy Roman Emperor in the old St Peter's Basilica.
+Standing in splendid isolation on the north side of Piazza di Porta San Giovanni is the so-called Triclinium of Pope Leo III, which was erected by Ferdinando Fuga in 1743 at the behest of Pope Benedict XIV (r.
 1740-58).
 The Triclinium Leoninum is a homage to the famous 9th century banqueting hall that Pope Leo III (r.
 795-816) built for the ancient Lateran Palace, which once stood on the site of the 16th century palace of the same name.
 The mosaics, which are a faithful copy of the originals, depict (in the centre) Christ sending the Apostles to preach the gospel.
-On the left of the apse Christ gives the keys to St. Peter and a standard to Emperor Constantine the Great, while on the right St. Peter gives the pallium to Pope Leo III and a standard to Charlemagne (whom the pope crowned Holy Roman Emperor on Christmas Eve, 800, in St Peter's Basilica).
+On the left of the apse Christ gives the keys to St. Peter and a standard to Emperor Constantine the Great, while on the right St. Peter gives the pallium to Pope Leo III and a standard to Charlemagne.
 Comments are closed.

 |